sacreman/golden-retriever/README.rst

     pip install golden-retriever

-set your url in  ~/.golden-retriever.yaml
+set the url in  ~/.golden-retriever.yaml to match the DalmatinerDB front end address and port

 .. code-block:: none